Pang Sheng Jun

-Pang Sheng Jun (born 4 September 1992) is a Singaporean national swimmer.
+Pang Sheng Jun (born 4 September 1992) is a Singaporean former national swimmer.

 Early life and education

 Pang started swimming from the age of four upon doctor's recommendation due to his asthma.
 He began competitive swimming at six years old.

 In 2014, he received an Outstanding Sports Achievement Award for swimming from the Singapore Sports School.
 He studied Sports Science and Management at the Nanyang Technological University.

 Career

 At the 2009 Southeast Asian Games (SEA Games) in Laos, Pang finished fourth in the men's 200m and 400m individual medleys.

 Pang participated at the 400m freestyle event, his only event, at the 2011 SEA Games.
 He finished fifth at the finals.
 Disappointed at his poor showing, Pang attempted suicide by attempting leaping off the highest floor of his apartment building at the Games Village but was held back by his teammate and friend, Russell Ong.

 Pang won his first medal at the FINA Swimming World Cup with a bronze medal in the 1,500m freestyle event.

 At the 2012 Southeast Asian Swimming Championships, he won the gold medal at the men's 4 × 200 m freestyle.

 At the 2013 SEA Games, he won the gold medal at the men's 4 × 200 m freestyle.